Miserlou/django-easy-split/README.md

     ```

-7. Define your goals.
-The easiest way to do it is with an invisible pixel as shown here, or you can also do it programatically in your views.
+7. Set up your goals.
+The easiest way to do it is with this simple tag put on your goal page (ex, on the post-payment page).
+You can also define them programatically in your views.

     ```html
     {% goal try_or_buy %}